Chethi007/workshop-composer/README.md

 1) Uploads a file to cloud storage.
 2) Processes a wordcount dataflow pipeline on this file
 3) loads the result on Cloud SQL (with the schema **30_schema.sql**) and Bigquery

+#### Prerequisites
+Create a Bigquery Dataset that will hold your data Create Cloud SQL table that will hold your data

 `Hint` : Combine the operators seen before
 An example can be found in file **30_scenario.py**.